-Disk space refers to the maximum amount of data that can be stored on a given disk drive, USB, or other data storage device.
+Disk space refers to the maximum amount of data that can be stored on a given disk drive, USB, or other data storage space devices.

 Disk capacity is often measured in terms of kilobytes (KB), megabytes (MB), gigabytes (GB), or terabytes (TB) with one KB is equivalent to 1024 bytes, one MB is equal to 1024 kilobytes, and so forth.